Ready to Buy Gold?

 For these reasons, you should take actual possession of your gold only when an extreme emergency makes it necessary.
 Until then, you can take delivery of your gold in a professional vault.
 It will be more secure than it would be a safe deposit box, it will be cheaper to insure, and you won't have to worry about it losing value.

 Understanding the process behind delivery is an important part of buying gold.
 Since your gold is already in a vault, the moment you make a deal, you get outright ownership of your gold.
 Your gold doesn't appear on the balance sheet of your custodian, and liquidators can't make a claim on your gold.

 With most investments, you're the creditor and you own nothing.
 However, you do have a creditor's claim over your supplier's assets, and that's safe as long as your supplier is financially sound.
 However, if your supplier faces financial troubles, the law will try to treat all creditors fairly by forcing equal amounts of the balance sheet to everyone.
 Of course, rarely is there enough to go around.

 With outright ownership, you're completely protected from insolvencies.
 To make sure you don't lose your money when creditors get an equal share, you must take delivery of what you buy.
 When you're trading gold, this means the gold gets removed from the balance sheet of the supplier and becomes your property.
 The law states that liquidators must give property to its rightful owners before distributing assets from the balance sheet to creditors.
 This gives you protection from a custodian's financial troubles.

 With OneGold, you enjoy this protection with your gold ownership.
-You're an outright owner of gold from the minute you complete your gold purchase.
+You're the outright owner of the gold from the minute you complete your gold purchase.